aXon/openhab2/openhab2-conf.md

 	mosquitto_sub -d -v -t \#

-which will display all messages on the local mosquitto server, which can help e.g. when trying to find the topic as well as JSON path when setting up new items/things in openhab
+which will display all messages on the local mosquitto server, which can help e.g. when trying to find the topic as well as JSON path when setting up new items/things in openhab.

-Using Exec binding and MQTT binding to collect data from ebusd
+Using MQTT binding to get/set data from ebusd
 -----

+The usual things files has to be set up as in the included configuration.
+This means, the MQTT broker setup should have been confirmed, tried and tested as described above and then the individual topics can be listened to.
+The eBusd works with get/set subtopics and the main topic is then used for updates e.g.:

+	ebus/bai/FlowTemp/get
+	ebus/bai/FlowTemp/

+The openhab2 .things configurartion can only handle a main state topic and a command topic, but not a separate get topic.

+I have therefore used a rule, which is periodically called to send the respective get subtopics (with empty field) and listen to the updates.
+Rule for MQTT action:

+	rule "Periodic eBus data update using MQTT get's" when
+    Time cron "0 0/2 * * * ?"
+	then
+  		val actions = getActions("mqtt","mqtt:broker:mosquitto")
+  		actions.publishMQTT("ebus/bai/FlowTemp/get"," ")
+  		logInfo(filename, "sending MQTT get's to eBus)
+	end

+MQTT .things file example configuration:

+	Bridge mqtt:broker:mosquitto [ host="127.0.0.1", port="1883", secure=false,clientID="openhab2" ]{
+    	Thing topic bai "eBusd Boiler BAI" @ "Home" {
+    	Channels:
+        	Type number : FlowTemp "Boiler Flow Temperature" [ stateTopic="ebus/bai/FlowTemp", transformationPattern="JSONPATH:$.temp.value"]
+        }
+	}